 I could blame the missed turn on the distraction of the dinging bell, the wind snarling my hair, or all the fun gadgets of the small roadster, but honestly, even though our version was an automatic, the Sky was just too much fun to drive, zipping through turns, accelerating past buses, then braking smoothly to make that tight u-turn back.

 I’d like to see this car with a few extras, like real chrome, classier buttons and dials, a purse hook, an upgraded stereo and navigation system, and more comfortable seats.
 I was cramped with my knees against the steering column, and I’m only 5’8”.
 I can’t imagine a tall man in this car, but at least he’d be able to stash his sunglasses and wallet in the secret compartment in the interior rear wall.
-Despite the roof difficulties, zero trunk or purse space, one—and one is the appropriate number for this car— would turn heads driving this baby around town, and sometimes that’s all one wants to do.

 When we returned the car to the watch-tapping Saturn employee, she reluctantly handed over the keys to another car.
 This time to Dawn and for the biggest one they make.